wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 Just check the things you won't disabled.

 == Frequently Asked Questions ==
 = Q: Is their a way to disable only one or two of these? =
-A: Yes, in the settings you can disable one, two, or three.
+A: Yes, in the settings you can disable one, two, or all of them.

 = Q: How is this plugin different from the other disable updates plugins? =
 A: Their are a couple of differences.